matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 mkdir greeter-example
 cd greeter-example
 yarn init -y
-yarn add -D typescript ts-node ethers zksync-web3 hardhat @matterlabs/hardhat-zksync-solc @matterlabs/hardhat-zksync-deploy
+yarn add -D typescript ts-node ethers zksync-web3 hardhat @matterlabs/hardhat-zksync-solc@0.3 @matterlabs/hardhat-zksync-deploy@0.2
 ```

 `typescript` and `ts-node` are optional - plugins will work fine in vanilla JavaScript environment.
-Although, please note that this tutorial *does* use typescript.
+Although, please note that this tutorial *does* use TypeScript.

 2. Create the `hardhat.config.ts` file and paste the following code within it: